2022-06-27

 function gb {git branch -vv $args} # perhaps a good default when wanting to see branches

-function gc {git commit $args} # '-m "some message"' to set comit msg inline; '--amend' to have staged changes modify previous commit
+function gco {git commit $args} # 'gc' is pwsh alias for Get-Content; '-m "some message"' to set commit msg inline; '--amend' to have staged changes modify previous commit

 function gch {git checkout $args} # 'git checkout SomeBranch' to checkout SomeBranch; '-b NewBranch' to create NewBranch